Display WordPress Optin & Message To URLs With Query Strings (UTM Parameters)

 To do this:

-1. Locate the opt-in campaign that you want to target and then click on the blue pen icon to open the opt-in form customizer panel.
+1. Locate the optin campaign you want to target and then click on the blue pen icon to open the opt-in form customizer panel.

 3. Then click on the query string targeting panel to edit it.

-4. In this panel, you will be able to specify the query string and the action that should be taken if a visitor visits a page that matches the query string.
+4. In this panel, you can specify the query string and the action that should be taken if a visitor visits a page that matches the query string.

 Here is an explanation of the fields: